ericsilberman/hello_world/README.md

 # hello_world
-This is for COGs 108 to learn how to use git
+This is for COGS 108 to learn how to use git